jitsi/jitsi-meet/doc/tokens.md

 During configuration you will need to provide the *application ID* that identifies the client and a *secret* shared by both server and JWT token generator.
 Like described in the RFC, secret is used to compute HMAC hash value which allows to authenticate generated token.
 There are many existing libraries which can be used to implement token generator.
 More info can be found here: [http://jwt.io/#libraries-io]

+JWT token authentication currently works only with BOSH connections.

 [RFC7519]: https://tools.ietf.org/html/rfc7519
 [http://jwt.io/#libraries-io]: http://jwt.io/#libraries-io